MariaAlonsoLeon/Matrix_Multiplication_Task3/README.md

 - Execution time per operation (ms/ops).
 - Memory usage per operation (MB/ops).
 - CPU utilization.
+-
+### Exploration of Advanced Concepts:
+- Opportunities for improving performance through parallelism using executors and streams.
+- Examination of synchronization mechanisms, including atomic operations, synchronized blocks, and semaphores, to optimize resource management and thread safety.

 ### Comparisons:
 - Each algorithm was benchmarked against the basic implementation to assess relative performance.